 Introduction to airsoft shotguns

-At Redwolf Airsoft we have a seen a variety of airsoft shotguns over the years.
-Some spring powered , Some using various gases as propellent and more recently some even using electric motors like normal AEGs.
+At Redwolf Airsoft we have seen a variety of airsoft shotguns over the years.
+Some spring-powered, Some using various gases as propellent, and more recently some even using electric motors like normal AEGs.

-Unfortunately the popularity of airsoft shotguns does waver and as a result they often go out of production as will be evidenced by some entries on this list.
+Unfortunately, the popularity of airsoft shotguns does waver and as a result, they often go out of production as will be evidenced by some entries on this list.
+Before we start, check out the list we made for 2021 in the video below!

 What To Look for in an Airsoft Shotgun?

-Well this is certainly a can of worms as different people will have wildly different requirements and expectations.
-That said I would only consider something as a true shotgun if it fires more than one BB in a single shot.
-This will exclude some of the cheaper options which only fire one BB as they operate more like a pump action sniper’s rifle than an actual shotgun.
+Well, this is certainly a can of worms as different people will have wildly different requirements and expectations.
+That said we would only consider something a "true" shotgun if it fires more than one BB in a single shot.
+This will exclude some of the cheaper options which only fire one BB as they operate more like a pump-action sniper’s rifle than an actual shotgun.

-So with that said let me provide you my list of the 12 best airsoft shotguns available in 2020.
+So with that said let me provide you with our list of the 12 best airsoft shotguns available in 2020.
 They are in no particular order.

 12 Best Airsoft Shotguns